onlyuser/dexvt-lite/README.md

     * what-when-how gives a [nice introduction](http://what-when-how.com/advanced-methods-in-computer-graphics/kinematics-advanced-methods-in-computer-graphics-part-4/) to the steps involved.
     * alfanick's [implementation](https://github.com/alfanick/inverse-kinematics/blob/master/ccd.cpp) nails the basic shape of the algorithm.
 * For the IK constraints part, I disagree with [this reply](https://stackoverflow.com/questions/21373012/best-inverse-kinematics-algorithm-with-constraints-on-joint-angles) on stackoverflow.
 Rather than allowing ball joints (multiple axes of rotation per joint) with constraints, the solver should limit itself to hinge joints (one axis of rotation per joint) with constraints.
 So instead of rotating axis by axis for all axes and later rejecting partial solutions (where one axis' rotation violates constraints), the solver shouldn't attempt illegal rotations to begin with.
 I propose a solution that only attempts [legal rotation objectives](https://github.com/onlyuser/dexvt-lite/blob/master/src/TransformObject.cpp#L366) and enforces constraints [in cartesian space](https://github.com/onlyuser/dexvt-lite/blob/master/src/TransformObject.cpp#L216) (as opposed to euler space, which is suceptible to gimbal issues when a euler coordinate crosses the zenith).
+* This implementation doesn't use quaternions, but I don't see why not.

 Requirements
 ------------